kmkinnaird/SDS220-fall2021/syllabus/_build/html/_sources/intro.md

 details of course policies.
 I believe that the first activity a student should do when beginning a course is to carefully read and examine the syllabus.
 In keeping with that belief, there are a few tasks in this document that will help us build our course community.

+:::{note}
-Please read the syllabus this week and help us shape our community.
+Please read the syllabus this week and complete these tasks to help shape our community.
 If you have questions about the syllabus, please ask them!
 :::